petersli/fem-simulation/README.md

 - WASD to move camera horizontally, QE to move camera up/down
 - P to pause/unpause simulation
 - R to restart simulation (and read in new config values)

-## Features

-This program uses the finite element method (FEM) to simulate the continuum mechanics of deformable solids.
-It computes stress and strain (Green's strain) to get internal forces for each tetrahedron.
-Collision detection is implemented for the ground plane and spherical colliders.

-## Extra features

-The code is parallelized, and the 4th-order Runge–Kutta (RK4) integrator is used to move the simulation forward in time.
-Eulerian (1st order) and midpoint (2nd order) integrators are also implemented, and can be used if desired.

 ## Videos